-(a) Limited Liability Company Interests.
+- (a) Limited Liability Company Interests.
 Interests in the Company shall be represented by Units, or such other Equity Securities in the Company, or such other Company securities, in each case as the Managing Member may establish in its sole discretion in accordance with the terms hereof.
-As of the Effective Date, the Units are comprised of one Class: "Class A Units."

-(b) Schedule of Units; Schedule of Members.
-The Company shall maintain a schedule setting forth aggregate number of outstanding Units by Class (including rights, options or warrants convertible into or exchangeable or exercisable for Units), and (iv) the aggregate amount of cash Capital Contributions that have been made by each of the Members and the Fair Market Value of any property other than cash contributed by each of the Members with respect to such Units (including, if applicable, a description and the amount of any liability assumed by the Company or to which Contributed Property is subject) (such schedule, the "Schedule of Members").
+As of the Effective Date, the Units are comprised of one Class: "Class A Units." - (i) the name and address of each Member, (ii) the number of Units (by Class) and/or percentage of IDRs owned of record by such Member, (iii) the aggregate number of outstanding Units by Class (including rights, options or warrants convertible into or exchangeable or exercisable for Units), and (iv) the aggregate amount of cash Capital Contributions that have been made by each of the Members and the Fair Market Value of any property other than cash contributed by each of the Members with respect to such Units (including, if applicable, a description and the amount of any liability assumed by the Company or to which Contributed Property is subject) (such schedule, the "Schedule of Members").
 The Schedule of Members shall be the definitive record of ownership of each Unit or other Equity Security in the Company and all relevant information with respect to each Member.
 The Company shall be entitled to recognize the exclusive right of a Person registered on its records as the owner of Units or other Equity Securities in the Company for all purposes and shall not be bound to recognize any equitable or other claim to or interest in Units or other Equity Securities in the Company on the part of any other Person, whether or not it shall have express or other notice thereof, except as otherwise provided by the Act.